 Regardless of your residency status, it's important to note that, based on your situation, you may be required to pay taxes in the UK on income and capital gains derived within the country.
-The average UK citizen pays between 20% and 40% income tax depending on their earnings — which is relatively low compared to other countries in northern Europe, such as France and Denmark.
+The average citizen in England pays between 20% and 40% income tax depending on their earnings - which is relatively low compared to other countries in northern Europe, such as France and Denmark.
 Overall, the British income tax system follows the PAYE system (Pay As You Earn), meaning employers deduct monthly income tax from wages or salaries.
-Every expat's situation is slightly different, but some general rules apply, which are presented in this article.
+Every expat's situation is slightly different, but some general rules apply, which we delve into below.

 UK residence status and tax